peterkappelt/Tradfri-FHEM/README.md

 * Get the IDs of all groups that are configured in the gateway
 * Turn a group on or off
 * Set the brightness of a group
+* Get information about groups (created at, name, member devices, ...) -> currently can't read brightness and state
 ## What this module can not do
 These points will be implemented later:
 * Set the color temperature of a bulb that is able to do that
 * Pair new devices
 * Read information from the bulb, like the current brightness, and react to it
-* Get information about groups, like connected devices

 ## Getting started
 You need to do as follows in order to control a bulb: